plenaerts/pdfarranger/README.md

 - Choose where your signature should appear on the page.
 The coordinates are Cartesian, starting from bottom left and work at 72 DPI in most PDF docs.
 That makes the bottom-left corner of any sheet x = 0, y = 0 and the top-right corner of an A4 sheet about x = 595, y= 841.
 - Choose a filename for the PDF with your signature.
 Make sure your eID card is in your reader.
 Signing will happen.
 - PDF Arranger saves the document and the eid-mw asks for your eID PIN.
+### Signature validation
+A very basic signature verification function is added in the main menu.

+PDF Arranger has a strong focus on manipulating PDF documents.
+Verifying signatures requires NOT to manipulate them.
+Therefore the signature validation functionalities don't follow the other "edit" logic in PDF Arranger:
+- The menu item for signature validation is always enabled.
+- PDF Arranger will always ask to select a PDF document to validate sigantures in.
+- PDF Arrager will display pyHanko validation output in a dialog, but will not open the verified file in PDF Arranger.

 ### Limitations
 Using other **pyHanko options** such as custom signature text, images, other signing mechanisms than the Belgian PKCS11 module, etc, etc, ... are currently not supported.
 I plan on writing up some dialog that lets you tweak some pyHanko options.
 My focus will be use cases for non-techie, desktop application, office, everyday, ... users.
 Mainly for smart cards, i.e. PKCS11.

 **Signing with multiple signatures** is currently not tested and does not work in a number of scenario's.
 The signature's field name is currently hardcoded to 'Signature1' for example.
 These names should be unique.

+**Signature validation is very basic.** It doesn't let you tweak the trust chain for the signature validation.
+It may be an idea to trust all certs in /etc/ssl/certs ?

 ## Why this fork?